 Fluoride prevents cavities in children and adults by making the outer surface of your teeth more resistant to acid attacks that cause tooth decay.
 Fluoride can also help to decrease sensitivity.
 It can be found in many toothpastes as well as applied to teeth in the form of a fluoride varnish.
-Children as well as adults are selected for fluoride treatments based on their risk for getting cavities.
+Children as well as adults are selected for fluoride treatments based on their risk of getting cavities.
 Prescription toothpastes and rinses can be prescribed to higher risk patients as well.

 To prevent cavities from forming, sealants are bonded to teeth to act as barriers against cavity-causing bacteria.
 Typically, they are placed on the surfaces of back teeth that have fissures and deep grooves—teeth determined to be most susceptible to decay.
 Sealants create a smoother chewing surface so that teeth do not as easily trap food.
 Smooth surfaces also make brushing more effective and easier to clean.
 Sealants are made out of a tooth colored composite resin and not easily seen in most situations.
-In fact, in most cases only a dentist can tell if someone has sealants on his or her teeth.
+In fact, in most cases, only a dentist can tell if someone has sealants on his or her teeth.
 Sealants are often recommended for children and teens; however, adults can be candidates for sealants as well.

 Huntington Bay Dental recommends brushing and flossing twice a day at the very least.
-Patients who have the best homecare brush for two minutes twice per day, use mouth rinses, floss and chose diets which help them keep their teeth the healthiest.
+Patients who have the best home care brush for two minutes twice per day use mouth rinses, floss and chose diets which help them keep their teeth the healthiest.
 The use of an electric toothbrush does help and we do feel this helps to improve how your mouth looks and feels.
 The hygienists at Huntington Bay Dental would be happy to help you in bettering your technique.

 back to top